eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

-# 📚 "Information Dynamics: The Hidden Physics of Human Thought"
+# 📚 "Information Dynamics: The Electrical Metaphor for Human Thought"
-*A Journey into the Electrical Nature of Ideas*
+*A Journey into Modeling Ideas Like Energy Flow*

 ---